AbdullahBera/Election_Analysis/README.md

 ***Image 1.4: Winning Candidate***

 ## Election Audit Summary
 This code can be used practically for any election with small modifications.
-The first modicfication will be by changing the file name the data is found in and the folder where the data is located in.
+The first modicfication I will suggest is by changing the file name the data is found in and the folder where the data is located in.

 ![Modification_one](Resources/Modification_one.png) ***Image 1.5: Modification to Data***